sphars/math-sheets/README.md

 ## Status

-It's at the MVP stage right now, with a couple features still in-progress:
+It's at the MVP stage right now, with all basic functionality available.

+There are a couple features still in-progress:

 - Use alternative notations, such as the long-division notation
-- Creating problems with randomly chosen operators
 - Better styling
 - Saving config via URL parameters
-- Using custom fonts in the PDF (currently only renders with Courier)
+- Using custom fonts in the PDF (only Courier is available in the PDF for now)

 See [ISSUES](https://github.com/sphars/math-sheets/issues) for more details.